jasongrimes/php-paginator/README.md

       </body>
     </html>

-This will output something like the following:
+This will output the following:

 ![Screenshot of default template](examples/screenshot-default-template.png)